ibm-cloud-docs/monitoring/terraform/terraform-setup.md

 Next, create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to create a {{site.data.keyword.mon_short}} instance and to assign a user an access policy in Identity and Access Management (IAM) by using HashiCorp Configuration Language (HCL).
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

 The following code shows a sample configuration file to provision an instance.
 To retrieve the ID of the default resource group, the `ibm_resource_group` data source is used.
 The region is retrieved from the `terraform.tfvars` file that you created in step 1.
 Then, the user `user@ibm.com` is assigned the Manager role in the IAM access policy for the namespace for a particular region.
+The {{site.data.keyword.mon_short}} instance is also connected to an existing {{site.data.keyword.sysdigsecure_short}} instance.

+Connecting your {{site.data.keyword.mon_short}} instance to an existing {{site.data.keyword.sysdigsecure_short}} instance is optional.
+{: note}

 ```terraform
 data "ibm_resource_group" "group" {